 Nonlinear least squares data fitting can be performed using Fit Plot.
-To create a Fit Plot, select x and y columns in table, then select Table → Create Fit Plot in main menu, or use context menu in table, or use Create Fit Plot button in the toolbar.
+To create a Fit Plot, select your X and Y columns in Table, then select Table \rightarrow Create Fit Plot in main menu, or use the same item in Table context menu, or use Create Fit Plot button in the toolbar.